Opioid Withdrawal Timeline: How Long Does Recovery Take In Ohio Rehabs?

 2. Early Abstinence Phase

-The early abstinence phase can last from several weeks to a few months.
+The early abstinence phase lasts from several weeks to a few months.

 3. Maintenance Phase

-This phase can last from several months to years.
+This phase lasts from several months to years.

 4. Long-Term Recovery